-- 1 Stanton A. Glantz, Primer of biostatistics , Mc GrawHill, 2 nd Ed.
-4 2 Wayne S. Daniel, Biostatistics: A foundation for analysis in the health sciences, John Wiley & Sons, 6 th Ed.
+1 Stanton A. Glantz, Primer of biostatistics , Mc GrawHill , 2 nd Ed.
+2 Wayne S. Daniel, Biostatistics: A foundation for analysis in the health sciences, John Wiley & Sons, 6 th Ed.
 2012.

-BM 121 MEDICAL IMAGE PROCESSING
+BM 151 MEDICAL SENSORS & SIGNAL CONDITIONING LAB

-(PROGRAM ELECTIVE)
+(LABORATORY)

-Pre-requisites L T P С
+Pre-requisites L T P C

-3 - - 3
+- - 2 1

-Evaluation SEE 60 Marks CIE 40 Marks
+Evaluation SEE - CIE 50 Marks

-Course O Course Objectives : The cours The course is taught with the objectives of enabling the student to: 1 To make the students have clear understanding on the principles of Digital Image 1 processing.
-2 To make students learn and understand image enhancement in spatial and 2 frequency domain.
-3 To familiarize the students with the image restoration and segmentation algorithms.
+Course O Course Objectives: The cours The course is taught with the objectives of enabling the student to: 1 To make the students conduct experiments using various sensors.
+2 To make the students design signal conditioning circuits for different sensors and implement them for medical applications.